jreisinger/blog/posts/prometheus.md

 ### Counter

-Use `rate` function for counters as they're always increasing.
+* use `rate` function for counters as they're always increasing

 How many samples Prometheus is ingesting per-second averaged over one minute:
 ```